MakanAKaregar/ESA_CAMEO_WGAST/RPR_processing/README.md

 All and daily mean of reflector heights are printed to <code>wesl_allRH.txt</code> and
 <code>wesl_dailyRH.txt</code> text files in <code>$REFL_CODE/Files/wesl/</code>, respectively.

-We did not apply any azimuth filter so far.
-As in Figure 6, some satellite tracks shows double peaks, are noisy or have nearly flat SNR.
-These signals originate from directions behind the antenna (0°<az<50°) and can be excluded by defining an azimuth mask in `gnssir_input` and reprocessing the data.
-We now apply this azimuth mask by:

 <code>gnssir_input cam2 -lat 2.9414362 -lon 9.9053138 -height 22.982 -h1 2 -h2 11 -frlist 1 101 201 -azlist 200 360 -e1 7 -e2 15 -extension 715_200300 -snr 88</code>